OpenMDAO/OpenMDAO/openmdao/docs/basic_guide/first_mdao.rst

 .. embed-code::
     openmdao.test_suite.components.sellar_feature.SellarMDA

 All the variables we need to set up the optimization are there.
-So now we just need the run-script to execute the optimization.
+So now we just need the run script to execute the optimization.

 .. embed-test::
     openmdao.test_suite.test_examples.test_sellar_opt.TestSellarOpt.test_sellar_opt